DocKDE/pdbman/README.md

 # Remove all atoms from QM2 region
 r -o
 ```
-If specific atoms or residues are to be removed, these need to be supplied via command line with the `--list`/`-l` or the `--file`/`-f` flag in addition to a region flag (see above).
+If specific atoms or residues are to be removed, these need to be selected after giving the region
+flag appropriate to the region from which the atoms/residues are to be removed.

 The selection syntax for atoms or residues is keyword-based and accepts six of them (case-insensitive).
 Each of them selects something different:
 - id -> atoms by ID